Machine learning the deuteron: new architectures and uncertainty quantification: Results

-We now speculate how to mitigate the overfitting effects on the wave functions.
+We now speculate on how to mitigate the overfitting effects on the wavefunctions.
 An obvious alternative is to try and increase the mesh density.
-One expects that in regions which are densely covered by the mesh, the networks may not have enough freedom to develop the artificial plateaus observed in Fig.~\ref{wf_var_wf}.
-Just as in traditional variational models, improving the quality of the (momentum-space) basis by, say, increasing $N_q$, may also be beneficial in terms of the optimisation.
+One expects that in regions which are densely covered by the mesh, the networks may not have enough freedom to develop the artificial plateaus observed in Fig.~\ref{fig:wf_var_wf}.
+Just as in traditional variational models, improving the quality of the (momentum-space) basis by, say, increasing $N_q$, may also be beneficial in terms of the optimization.
 Alternatively, one can envisage a set-up in which meshes change from epoch to epoch.
 If such changes are entirely stochastic, one could rephrase them as traditional variational quantum Monte Carlo implementations, although these are not usually formulated with non-local interactions like the Entem-Machleidt potential.
-Alternatively, one could work with deterministic meshes but change the total number of meshpoints or the positions at each epoch.
-In the most favourable scenario, one would expect to find a network that does not memorise specific data mesh points, but rather learns the wave function structure.
+Alternatively, one could work with deterministic meshes but change the total number of meshpoints or the meshpoint positions at each epoch.
+In the most favourable scenario, one would expect to find a network that does not memorise specific data mesh points, but rather learns the wavefunction structure.
 In the end, any such strategy would try to enforce a network learning process that is independent of the specific quadrature that is used to compute the global cost energy function.
-In other applications of supervised learning, the quality of the local cost function is quantified via comparison to a validation dataset from which the network doesn't learn but merely compares.